nus-cs2103-AY2324S2/ip/README.md

    1. If there are any more prompts, please feel free to accept the defaults.
 1. Configure the project to use **JDK 11** (not other versions) as explained in [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).<br>
    In the same dialogue, set the **Project language level** field to the `SDK default` option.
-1. After that, locate the `src/main/java/ByteBuddy.java` file, right-click it, and choose `Run ByteBuddy.main()` (if the code editor is showing compile errors, try restarting the IDE).
+1. After that, locate the `src/main/java/gui/Launcher.java` file, right-click it, and choose `Run Launcher.main()` (if the code editor is showing compile errors, try restarting the IDE).
 If the setup is correct, you should see a GUI that allows you to use ByteBuddy!

 ---